-- 1. Ensuring that energy use and using renewable energy are a real goal - 2.
-Creating new products and product concepts that can be reused at their end of life in a circular loop without as less waste as possible. - 3.
-The 4R principle; making sure that a maximum effort is made for all existing products for minimizing waste. - 4.
-Making a contribution where possible on the quality of the indoor environment by reducing product emissions, fine dust and allergy triggers through our products. - 5.
-Ensuring that products can be cleaned and maintained easy and with minimal effort ensuring maximum performance - 6.
-Securing that the company is healthy and strong in order to pursue its strategy - 7.
-Creating a culture in which learning is an inseparable part of our daily activity. - 8.
-Creating a working place that is safe and healthy. - Making sure that not only in our factories but in all aspects of our supply chain the basic human rights defined by the United Nations are lived and maintained. - 10.
-Actively participating and engaging with the society where our stakeholders live an work.
+- 6. Securing that the company is healthy and strong in order to pursue 1.
+Ensuring that energy use and using renewable energy are a real goal for our company its strategy - 2.
+Creating new products and product concepts that can be reused at 7.
+Creating a culture in which learning is an inseparable part of our their end of life in a circular loop without as less waste as possible. daily activity.
+3. The 4R principle; making sure that a maximum effort is made for all 8.
+Creating a working place that is safe and healthy. - existing products for minimizing waste.
+4. Making a contribution where possible on the quality of the indoor - environment by reducing product emissions, fine dust and allergy triggers through our products. - 5.
+Ensuring that products can be cleaned and maintained easy and with minimal effort ensuring maximum performance